 Reliable reduction techniques have been developed that effectively control radon and VOCs in buildings.
 Finding a building with a radon system already installed is a plus.
 Having a system installed is affordable and effective.
 On top of that, it may enhance future resale value.
 Radon and VOCs can be reduced!
 A mitigation system can be installed to reduce the contaminant at a cost much less than many other building repairs.
 A professionally installed mitigation system will actively draw gases from beneath a building and exhaust it safely outside.
 With the help of SECG, your dream property will only be enhanced with a properly designed and installed mitigation system.

-Contributing causes leading to Radon Mitigation in Rochester, NY
+Contributing causes leading to Radon Mitigation in Syracuse, NY

 Soil beneath your home can be a major factor leading to radon exposure within a home or office setting.
 If radon is present in the soil under your home, the gas can easily rise up into the home through cracks, gaps, or porous areas.